Krishnatripathi09/Node-Js-Project-Repo/README.md

       res.send("Login Successfully");

-when we want to read a cookie then we need a middleware (package) known as cookie parser cookie-parser middleware is used in Express.js applications to parse cookies from incoming HTTP requests and make them easily accessible through the req.cookies object.
+when we want to read a cookie then we need a middleware (package) known as cookie parser we have to install the cookie-parser which is a middleware used in Express.js applications to parse cookies from incoming HTTP requests and make them easily accessible through the req.cookies object.